• Skip to primary navigation

 Carrots - The carrots add a little color and a slight sweetness.

 Potatoes -The potatoes add bulk to the sauce and reduce the need for so many cashews.
-Less fat and they’re cheaper.
-I use a russet potato or Yukon Gold.
+This reduces the fat in the cashew cheese sauce, and they’re cheaper.
+I use a russet potato or Yukon Gold potato.

-Unsweetened dairy-free milk - Use any unsweetened unflavored dairy-free milk (avoid vanilla).
+Unsweetened dairy-free milk - Use any unsweetened and unflavored dairy-free milk (avoid vanilla).

 Lemon juice - Adds a little tang from the acidity.

 Pickled jalapeños - Adds acidity, flavor, and some heat.
 I wouldn’t substitute with raw jalapeños, the pickled variety is milder and adds a tangy flavor.
-I use 6-8 pickled jalapenos, depending on how spicy I want the cheese sauce.
+I use 6-8 pickled jalapeños, depending on how spicy I want the cheese sauce.
+The heat level can easily be adjusted by adding more or less pickled jalapeños.

-If you don’t have a high-speed blender, soak the cashews overnight or soak them longer with the boiling water method to soften up to help your blender puree the nuts.
+• If you don’t have a high-speed blender, soak the cashews overnight or soak them longer with the boiling water method (outlined below) to soften them up to help your blender puree the nuts.

 • On roasted potatoes

-• Vegan baked potatoes with cheese and broccoli
+• Vegan stuffed potatoes with cheese and broccoli

 • Cheese fries (just top fries with a cheese sauce)